 There are plenty of plug-in SUVs in this list, but only one of them is a seven-seater.
 Say hello to the Kia Sorento.

 We could make a good case for the Kia Sorento PHEV being one of the best all-rounders you can buy for below £55k.
-It's a proper seven-seater in that it can take adults in the third row without too much complaint, but it also comes with a classy cabin absolutely packed to the gills with standard equipment, and impressive tech.
+It's a proper seven-seater in that it can take adults in the third row without too much complaint, but it also comes with a classy cabin that's absolutely packed with standard equipment, and impressive tech.

 The plug-in hybrid is more expensive and rarer than the self-charging hybrid and diesel Kia Sorentos, but if you can find a nearly new one for a good price, you'll be getting a very strong do-it-all family car.
-With 265PS from a 1.6-litre turbo petrol engine and electric motor, it's reasonably perky, while it'll officially manage 35 miles on a charge, and deliver triple-digit MPG.
+With 265PS from a 1.6-litre turbo petrol engine and electric motor, it's reasonably perky, while it'll officially manage 35 miles on a charge, and deliver triple-digit MPG, officially at least.

-The Sorento PHEV is not a cheap option, with petrol or diesel versions of the SEAT Tarraco and Skoda Kodiaq undercutting it on price.
-But neither feel as upmarket or offer the same level of equipment, comfort and space.
+The Sorento PHEV is not a cheap option, with petrol or diesel versions of the Skoda Kodiaq undercutting it on price.
+But neither feel as upmarket or offers the same level of equipment, comfort and space.

 4. BMW X5 xDrive45e